AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-780-->

-*  {{ site.data.var.ee }} now correctly calculates the cart total for a bundle product when the Product Subselect rule is applied.
+*  Adobe Commerce now correctly calculates the cart total for a bundle product when the Product Subselect rule is applied.

 ### Cache

 <!--- ACP2E-684-->

-*  Full page cache is no longer shown as disabled in the Admin when the {{ site.data.var.ee }} cache is flushed and `use_stale_cache` is enabled.
+*  Full page cache is no longer shown as disabled in the Admin when the Adobe Commerce cache is flushed and `use_stale_cache` is enabled.

 <!--- AC-2410-->